Rishi-Sridhar/homeautomation/README.md

-App for Home Automation ceeated using Ionic 2 framework.
+App for Home Automation created using Ionic 2 framework.

 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.